- Weapon Program Background Report

 April 2008: Iran processes UF6 in a new sub-critical centrifuge (IR-3) installed at the Natanz pilot plant.

 7 May 2008: At the FEP, Iran is operating 3,280 IR-1 centrifuges with UF6; 2,624 additional such machines are being installed.

-23 June 2008: The European Union imposes financial sanctions on 26 Iranian entities linked to nuclear and missile work, including Bank Melli, its branches and subsidiaries.
+23 June 2008: The European Union imposes financial sanctions on 26 Iranian entities linked to nuclear and missile work, including Bank Melli, its branches, and subsidiaries.

-July 2008: A meeting between Iran and P5+1 countries ends in deadlock when Iran fails to respond to the "freeze for freeze" offer, under which no additional U.N. sanctions would be voted if Iran refrained from increasing its uranium enrichment capacity.
+July 2008: A meeting between Iran and P5+1 countries ends in deadlock when Iran fails to respond to the "freeze for freeze" offer, under which no additional U.N. sanctions would be adopted if Iran refrained from increasing its uranium enrichment capacity.

 September 2008: The U.N.
 Security Council adopts resolution 1835, which calls on Iran to comply with previous Security Council resolutions by freezing uranium enrichment but does not impose additional sanctions.